xcart/xcart-docs/_pages/kb_en/general_setup/restoring_your_store_with_the_snapshots_feature.md

 _Related pages:_

-*   {% link "What to do if your store says «We are deploying new changes» and you cannot access it" ref_3zSHgdQk %}
+*   {% link "What to Do if Your Store Says «We Are Deploying New Changes» and You Cannot Access It" ref_3zSHgdQk %}